 Wedding Vow Renewal in Mexico

-We had a great experience getting married at the Iberostar Paraiso del Mar, so we reached out to the resort to see if they hosted such events and what options were available.
-We were happy to learn they host vow renewals ceremonies all the time, so we didn’t have to worry about the details.
+We had a great experience getting married at the Iberostar Paraiso del Mar, so we reached out to the resort to see if they hosted vow renewal events.
+Fortunately, the resort host a variety of vow renewal ceremonies all the time.

 About our Vow Renewal in Mexico

 The planning process is easy.
 It’s similar to when we planned our wedding, so it felt familiar (it was also quite nostalgic!).
 The Iberostar Paraiso del Mar uses its wedding packages and revises them for the vow renewal ceremony.
 We decided that we wanted our ceremony to be short, simple and elegant.

 The first step in the process is to choose your wedding package.

 We went with the Star Package, which is the most basic option.
 For our ceremony, we chose the beach location, instead of the gazebo location (which is more private).
 When we were married 10 years ago we chose the gazebo option because we wanted the privacy.
 A downside for the beach ceremony is that there are lots of half naked people watching you.